How Long Can You Stay on Your Parents' Car Insurance?

 CAN I STAY ON MY PARENTS CAR INSURANCE IF I'M AWAY AT SCHOOL?

-College students away at school can usually remain on a parent's car insurance policy if the vehicle stays registered at the home address and the student returns during breaks.
-Insurer rules vary: some require the car to remain at the home address, while others allow it at the school location.
-Contact your insurer directly to confirm which rules apply.
+College students away at school can usually remain on a parent's car insurance policy if the vehicle stays registered at the home address and the student returns during breaks, but rules vary by insurer.
+Call your insurance company before the school year starts to ask whether the car can be at the school address and still be covered under your parents' policy.

 When to Get Your Own Car Insurance Policy